LearnFractal/FractalPlatform/FractalPlatform.Examples/Applications/FreelanceResponse/README.md

 Application implements freelance exchange market with next functionality:

-1. User registration with capcha and upload photo
+1. User registration with captcha and upload photo
 2. User login
 3. Three roles in the system: Developer, Customer, Admin
 4. Create Task with status, description, photo, video and archive